Marketplace websites are awesome, right?

 And if you’ve got any further thoughts or advice on the matter, I hope you’ll share!
 Maybe you’re surprised that all of these featured sellers had a website of their own?
 Not surprised?
 Are you considering setting up a website, or have you run into obstacles that have stopped you in your tracks?
 Your experience is so valuable to others.
 Leave it for us below!

 P.S.
-I recently set out to create a WordPress plugin that would quickly, easily turn an Etsy seller’s WordPress.org blog into something they are tremendously proud of sharing.
+I recently set out to create a plugin that would quickly turn an Etsy seller’s WordPress.org blog into something they are tremendously proud of.

-Welp– I was actually able to do it and the plugin is now LIVE!
-Which means there’s no longer any excuse for an aspiring pro Etsy seller not to have an amazing site of their own!
+Welp– that plugin is now LIVE!
+Which means there’s no longer any excuse for an Etsy seller not to have an amazing site of their own.

-To learn more about the plugin, read user testimonials, and see a live demo, click the banner below!
+To learn more, read user testimonials, and see a live demo, click the graphic below!

 like this article? then you won't want to miss out on the next one!